sandeepsingh9871/Credit-Card-Churn-Prediction-And-Retention-Analytics/README.md

 ### For Portfolio/GitHub
 1. ✅ Clone this repo
-2. ✅ Read `PROJECT_DOCUMENTATION.md` to understand the analysis
+2. ✅ Read `README.md` to understand the analysis
 3. ✅ Run SQLite queries to validate results
 4. ✅ (Optional) Run the Jupyter notebook for full walkthrough
 5. ✅ Link to this repo in your resume/portfolio

-### For Interviews
-1. ✅ Study the three talking points above
-2. ✅ Be ready to explain Phase 7 (propensity matching) — this separates strong candidates
-3. ✅ Mention specific numbers (27.74% vs 14.76%, +5.9% causal lift)
-4. ✅ Highlight the business impact ($2.5M revenue saved, 50% ROI)

 ### For Production
 1. Deploy the churn scoring model (Phase 5) in batch jobs